On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 \textbf{Case 2c:} Let $(S_2, A_2+B_2)$ be a tacnode of genus $g$.
 The only configuration compatible with the geometry at hand is $II$, where $\Sigma_2$ meets $E_2$ at the $A_5$ point.
 Therefore $g=5$.
 This implies that $B_2$ is in the smooth locus of $S_2$, $B_2^2 = 6$, and the only singular point of $S_2$ is a $(2)$ point.
 This contradicts Lemma \ref{smoothp1}.

 The above cases show that $x_0$ is not a $(4)$ point or a $(4,2)$ point.
-We show now, just as an example, how one can exclude simple based on numerical computations the case in which $e_0 < 1/2$ (the other cases are involve entirely analogous computations).
+We show now how one may exclude the case in which $e_0 < 1/2$ (the other cases are involve entirely analogous computations).
 Let $x_0$ be of type $(3,A_r)$.
 Then

-Since there is $(2)$ point and since $g-1 = r$, in the sum of the singularities of Lemma \ref{global_canonical} we already have a term which is at least $1+2g(1-\frac{1}{2g+1})$.
+Since there is $(2)$ point and since $g-1 \leqslant r$, in the sum of the singularities of Lemma \ref{global_canonical} we already have a term which is at least $1+2g(1-\frac{1}{2g+1})$.
 By Lemma \ref{no_more_singularities} we get that $8>2g(1-\frac{1}{2g+1})$ and hence $g\leqslant 4$.
 For the case $g=4$ note that by Lemma \ref{global_canonical} we have $r=3$, otherwise the right hand side would be negative.
 By the above we get $K_{S_0}^2 = 2/(7\cdot 9)$, which means that there would be an $(3,A_2)$ point.
 This again contradicts Lemma \ref{global_canonical}.
 Suppose $g=3$.
 If $3\leqslant r\leqslant 5$, the $12r+11$ part of the denominator has big primes in its factorization, contradicting Lemma \ref{global_canonical}.
 If $r=2$, then $K_{S_0}^2 = 2/35$, hence the only non Du Val singularities are of type $(3,2)$ and $(3,2,2)$.
 However it's easy to see that $2/35 = 9 - u - (8/5)n_1 - (18/7)n_2$ has no solutions in integers.